merenlab/anvio.org/install/macos.md

 ---
 layout: page
-title: "Installing anvi'o on Macos"
+title: "Installing anvi'o on Mac OSX"
 excerpt: "Instructions to install the current release of the platform."
 modified: 2023-08-16
 tags: []